UPDATE: In 2020, the rules and steps related to applying for Medicaid are expected to remain the same.

 Confirm with your provider whether the health service you want is covered by Medicaid.

-Types of Medicaid Insurance in Nevada
+Learn About Types of Medicaid Insurance in Nevada

 There are different types of Medicaid insurance for which enrollees can apply.
 The insurance plans are provided by two managed care organization (MCOs).
 The organizations are the Health Plan of Nevada and AMERIGROUP Community Care.